Residual Diffusion Bridge Model for Image Restoration: Residual Diffusion Bridge Models

 where $\overline{\theta}_{s:t} = \int_s^t \theta_z dz$ and $\boldsymbol{\pi}\in \mathbb{R}$.
 See Suppl.~\ref{sec:suppl_C}. \end{proposition} Consequently, Eq.~\eqref{sec:method_eq2} describes the generalized diffusion bridge models governed by $\lambda$, $\theta_t$ and $\boldsymbol{\pi}$.
 Here, $\lambda$ controls the global noise level, while $\theta_t$ and $\boldsymbol{\pi}$ jointly determine bridge category and dynamical evolution.
 Furthermore, we can derive its closed-form solution as follows: \begin{proposition} Given an initial state $\mathbf{x}_0$, the analytical solution of $\mathbf{x}_t$ at time $0<t<T$ of that SDE in Eq.~\eqref{sec:method_eq2} can be formulated as:

 which satisfies a Gaussian distribution with expectation $E[\mathbf{x}_t]$ and variance $Var[\mathbf{x}_t]$ (proof is provided in Suppl.~\ref{sec:suppl_C}):

 \end{proposition} Eq.~(\ref{sec:method_eq3}) unveils that the trajectory of probability is dictated by a weighted amalgamation of the residual and Gaussian noise.
-In order to delineate its temporal dynamic evolution, we define the residual-to-noise ratio $R(t,i,j)$ for each pixel $i,j$ at time $t$ as follows (details are in Suppl.~\ref{sec:suppl_D}):
+In order to delineate its temporal dynamic evolution, we define the residual-to-noise ratio (RNR) $R(t,i,j)$ for each pixel $i,j$ at time $t$ as follows (details are in Suppl.~\ref{sec:suppl_D}):

 which is governed by two terms.
 The first term depends on the residual component and fixed ratio $\lambda$.
 The second term is entirely determined by $\theta_t$ series and exhibits a monotonic decline, which diverges to infinity as time $t\!\rightarrow \!0$ and converges to an infinitesimal value as time $t\!\rightarrow \!T$.
 Previous works~\cite{yue2024image,zhoudenoising,luo2023image} typically set $\boldsymbol{\pi} = 1$, thereby performing the global noise perturbation to uniformly disrupt the overall structure of images.
-This induces two ill-posed issues: (i) the intact regions are redundant and imperfect reconstruction due to inevitable cumulative error in reverse process. (ii) pixel-wise numerator $[x_0(i,j)\!-\!\boldsymbol{\mu}(i,j)]^2$ may exhibit discontinuous jumps, potentially distorting the smooth monotonic decay of the residual-to-noise ratio.
+This induces two ill-posed issues: (i) degraded regions with varying levels are treated equally, and intact regions suffer redundant and imperfect reconstruction due to inevitable cumulative error in reverse process. (ii) pixel-wise numerator $[x_0(i,j)\!-\!\boldsymbol{\mu}(i,j)]^2$ may exhibit discontinuous jumps, potentially distorting the smooth monotonic decay of the residual-to-noise ratio.
 Therefore, to maintain the dynamic equilibrium in transmission trajectories, we fix $\boldsymbol{\pi} = \mathbf{x}_0 - \boldsymbol{\mu}$, thereby deriving our specific formulation within this framework with adaptive noise perturbation and pixel-independent residual-to-noise ratio: